Safari to Zakouma National Park, Chad: March 8 – 15, 2018

 8 days / 7 nights

-While this tour is completely booked, we have good news.
-We are headed back to Zakouma in 2019!
+Missed out on this?
+Good news!
+We are headed back to Zakouma in 2020!
 Check here for details.

 Chalo Africa has the great privilege of bringing you Zakouma National Park with Doug Macdonald, one of the pre-eminent guides of Africa.
 Zakouma National Park is becoming one of the new must-see destinations of Africa.
 It’s a beautiful park that I think is best described as a mix between the Okavango Delta and South Luangwa National Park.